keymetrics/doc-pm2/en/runtime/overview.md

 Once started, your app is forever alive, auto-restarting across crashes and machine restarts.

-This as simple as running:
+This is as simple as running:
 ```bash
 pm2 start app.js
 ```